 4.1 Culverts on Bedrock: If the bedrock prevents countersinking, evaluate the use of a three-sided structure to cross the waterway or evaluate alternative locations for the new culvert that will allow for countersinking.
 If none of these alternative measures are practicable, the Hydraulic Engineer shall submit documentation to the District Environmental Manager, including the cost, engineering factors, and site conditions that prohibit countersinking the culvert, and shall coordinate the evaluation of options to minimize disruption of the movement of aquatic life.
-Options that must be considered include partial countersinking (such as less than 3" of countersinking, or countersinking of only one end of the culvert, or other measures that provide for the movement of aquatic life.
+Options that must be considered include partial countersinking (such as less than 3" of countersinking, or countersinking of only one end of the culvert), constructing stone step pools and low rock weirs downstream of the culvert, or other measures that provide for the movement of aquatic life.